BOISE -- One of Boise State's signature events, the Seven Arrows Powwow, came to a close Sunday.

 This was the 20th annual Powwow, where Native American culture and heritage is celebrated with dance and drum competitions, demonstrations, and storytelling.

-Vendors were also on-hand for the two day event, showcasing traditional crafts and artwork.
+Vendors were also on-hand, showcasing traditional crafts and artwork.

 Organizers say this year they are collaborating because they dont want the tradition to die.